jacobscunn07/jacobscunn07.github.io/content/posts/002-terraform-opinions/index.md

 }
 ```

 #### Resource Feature Flag

-The __*resource feature flag*__ is also very descriptive in name.
+The __*resource feature flag*__ is also very descriptive in it's name.
 It is a variable that will control the creation of a subset of resources.
 It can be applied to individual resources, or to an entire module.

-#### Example
+##### Example

 The below example is using our data driven approach to writing Terraform.

-The variable `s3_buckets` is a list of maps which defines the properties of our S3 Buckets.
+The variable `s3_buckets` is a map of objects that describe the properties of our S3 Buckets.

 We can include a property `create_bucket` that will control if this particular bucket should be created or not.
 If this property exists in the object, the value of this property will be passed down into the module where the module itself has been written using feature flags, otherwise `true` will be passed down.